pulumi/docs/content/blog/enforcing-and-automatically-tagging-aws-resources/index.md

 ![Policy Pack Page](./pac-pack.png)

 From there, we can enable it in the UI.
-First, we will go to our organization's "POLICIES" tab:
+First, we go to our organization's "POLICIES" tab:

 ![Organization Policies Page](./pac-policies.png)

-Every organization gets a default policy group.
-That's what we'll use here, however, for sophisticated scenarios, you may want multiple policy groups (for instance, to enforce different tags in your production environments than your development ones).
+Every organization gets a default policy group, and that's what we'll use here.
+However, for sophisticated scenarios, you may want multiple policy groups (for instance, to enforce different tags for your production environments than your development ones).

 Let's "ADD" the new pack.
 This pops a dialog we can use to select the pack, its version, and our desired Enforcement Level (we'll pick "mandatory"):